colak/csf-docs/Administrators/Production/creating-ssl-certs-on-webfaction.md

 ## 3) Install acme.sh

 Now you’re going to install **acme.sh**, a “pure-shell” implementation of the [Automatic Certificate Management Environment](https://github.com/ietf-wg-acme/acme) (ACME).
-This will organize all your certificates, when you generate them, and will create a cron job to automatically check your certificates for renewal.
-(Inspect your crontab to see it, if you want.)
+This will organize all your certificates, when you generate them, and will create a cron job to automatically check your certificates for renewal (inspect your crontab to see it, if you want).
+By adding an email address, it will notify you in advance of when certificates will expire.

 Process:

-Tunnel into the WebFaction server via SSH, then run the following series of commands, one at a time:
+Tunnel into the WebFaction server via SSH, then run the following series of commands, one at a time (edit the email address in the last command to what you need):

 1. `mkdir -p $HOME/src`
 1. `cd $HOME/src`
 1. `git clone 'https://github.com/Neilpang/acme.sh.git'`
 1. `cd ./acme.sh`
-1. `./acme.sh --install`
+1. `./acme.sh --install --accountemail username@email.tld`

-The "install" routine creates a directory at _~/.acme.sh/_, in which all your certificates will go in respective sub-directories according to the domains you identify in the next step.
+The "install" routine creates a directory at _~/.acme.sh/_, in which all your certificates will go in respective sub-directories according to the domains you identify in the next section.
+The email allows you to be notified by Let’s Encrypt in advance of cert expiration times.

+Presumably you _want_ to be notified of your expiration dates, but if not you, use this command for the last line instead and you won’t get any:

+`./acme.sh --install`

+(See section 8 about renewal dates and notification intervals.)

-After doing this install, exit your SSH connection and reconnect again.
+**Important:** After doing this install, exit your SSH connection and reconnect again.

 ## 4) Mount the letsencrypt_validation app